 Texas Ridesharing Accidents and Hiring An Attorney

-If you or a loved one was hurt by or in an Uber, Lyft, or other ridesharing service, you might want to hire a good lawyer.
+If you or a loved one was hurt during a ridesharing service, you might want to hire a good lawyer.
 You could be legally entitled to substantial payments for your injuries.

 That can be true if you were a passenger in a ridesharing vehicle during an accident, or if a ridesharing vehicle crashed into your personal vehicle and injured you or any your passengers.
 You also can seek payments if you were injured by a ridesharing vehicle while you were a pedestrian or while you were riding a bicycle.